 Homo digitalis and his smartphone.
 Always online, always available.
 This small and handy device has become an integral part of our everyday lives, enriching and simplifying it, helping us to communicate and inform ourselves.
 However, many people are on the verge of an addiction.
 A modern form of slavery.

-- A study by the Federal Ministry of Health classifies some 2.5 million Germans between 14 and 64 years as “problematic Internet users”.
-560,000 are considered addicted – a very high number from a medical point of view.
+A study by the Federal Ministry of Health classifies some 2.5 million Germans between 14 and 64 years as “problematic Internet users”.
+560,000 have a smartphone addiction – a very high number from a medical point of view.

 Scientists refer to the smartphone addiction as “NOMOPHOBIA” – derived from “No Mobile Phone Phobia”.

 Do you feel restless, nervous, helpless, even break out in sweat if you forget your cell phone or your battery dies?
 Do you feel guilty or feel like you have to explain yourself when you are not readily available?
 You perceive phantom vibrations or ringing, although your phone is neither buzzing, beeping nor flashing?
 If so, then you show typical symptoms of a smartphone addiction.

 We become ineffective.Those who constantly interrupt their work – even if briefly – and are busy on their phone fail to get into a proper workflow.
 No concentration.
 No productivity.